Image Generation

 Basic Image Generation

-The simplest way to generate an image is using the global paint method:
+The simplest way to generate an image is using the global RubyLLM.paint method:

 Choosing Models

-By default, RubyLLM uses DALL-E 3, but you can specify a different model:
+By default, RubyLLM uses the model specified in config.default_image_model (defaults to dall-e-3), but you can specify a different one.

 model: "imagen-3.0-generate-002"